Frostedzz/BearEMU/README.txt

 BearEMU
 =======

 A Habbo Hotel R63A EMU.
-Made by Frosted (Lauren)
+Edited from Phoenix by Frosted (Lauren) This is the development Repository for BearEMU

-Any Questions?
-Email me ; Magical.Horses@mail.com

-    Hope ya Like it ;3
+ Well There's Not Much In This README file, But oh well.

+ --

+Contact Us : Magical.Horses@mail.com
+Repository : github.com/frosted/bearemu
+Official Releases : devbest.com/forums/server-releases.34/